pixerati/diffusion-pipe-ui/README.md

 - `--gpus all`: Enables GPU support if configured.
 - `-p 7860:7860`: Exposes port 7860 so you can access the Gradio UI at `http://localhost:7860`.
 - `-p 8888:8888`: (optional) Exposes port 8888 so you can access the Jupyter Lab UI at `http://localhost:8888`.
+- `-p 6006:6006`: (optional) Exposes port 6006 so you can access the Tensorboard and visualize your training loss at `http://localhost:6006`.

 If you do not have or do not want GPU support, omit `--gpus all`.